Southern African Music Rights Organisation: History

 The Southern African Music Rights Organisation (name since 1974) was formed in December 1961 under the chairmanship of Dr. Gideon Roos Senior, a former Director-General of the South African Broadcasting Corporation (SABC).

 SAMRO began operations in January 1962 with 40 South African composers and 13 music publishers, taking over from the UK royalty collecting society PRS.
 In June 1962, SAMRO was accepted as a member of the International Confederation of Societies of Authors and Composers (CISAC).
 In the same year, Strike Vilakazi, the composer of the anti-apartheid song Meadowlands became the first black member of SAMRO.

+On 1 May 2013, SAMRO converted from a company limited by guarantee (a corporate form no longer supported by the Companies Act 71 of 2008) to a non profit company, and now operates under the name of Southern African Music Rights Organisation NPC.

+In March 2014, SAMRO announced the transfer of its mechanical rights licensing operation to CAPASSO (Composers Authors and Publishers Association), as recommended by the 2012 Copyright Review Commission Report.

+Awards

+From 2008 until at least 2020, SAMRO sponsored the Lifetime Achievement Award in Music, in the Arts & Culture Trust (ACT) Awards.
+Past winners have included Johnny Clegg and Caiphus Semenya.

-In 2012, SAMRO commemorated its 50th anniversary with a series of events, including the Builders’ Awards, which recognised musicians, staff members and others who had contributed to the organisation over the years.
+In 2012, SAMRO commemorated its 50th anniversary with a series of events, including the Builders' Awards, which recognised musicians, staff members and others who had contributed to the organisation over the years.
+David "Strike" Vilakazi, Princess Constance Magogo Ka Dinizulu Buthelezi, Mzilikazi Khumalo, Dorothy Masuka, and SAMRO founder Gideon Roos Snr were all recipients of the awards.

 In 2013, SAMRO launched the Wawela Music Awards to pay tribute to South African composers who have made a significant contribution on the international and local music scene.

-On 1 May 2013, SAMRO converted from a company limited by guarantee (a corporate form no longer supported by the Companies Act 71 of 2008) to a Non Profit Company, and now operates under the name of Southern African Music Rights Organisation NPC.

-In March 2014, SAMRO announced the transfer of its mechanical rights licensing operation to CAPASSO (Composers Authors and Publishers Association), as recommended by the 2012 Copyright Review Commission Report.
+Mbongeni Ngema won the inaugural Recognition Award.
+It appears that the last awards were given in 2015.

+SAMRO continues to sponsor the "SAMRO Highest Airplay Composer Award" at the South African Music Awards.

 Global affiliations

 SAMRO has reciprocal agreements with 225 collecting societies in 150 countries allowing it to collect music royalties on behalf of its members around the world.

-SAMRO is a member of the International Confederation of Societies of Authors and Composers (CISAC).
+SAMRO is a member of the Confédération Internationale des Sociétés d'Auteurs et Compositeurs (CISAC).
 SAMRO is involved in CISAC initiatives in Africa, including projects affiliated with the World Intellectual Property Organization (WIPO), and the United Nations Educational, Scientific and Cultural Organisation (UNESCO).
 SAMRO is also accredited with BIEM, an organisation co-ordinating statutory license agreements among different countries.

 SAMRO is associated with industry trade fairs and music showcases such as MIDEM in France and the World Music Expo (WOMEX), as well as with bodies such as the South African Music Export Council (SAMEX).